Power-kxLee/vue-print-nb/README.md

     }
 }
 ```
-You can also pass in an object type `Objcet`
+You can also pass in an object type `Object`

 ### Print URL: